 This peak is not in the book.
-Livingston Douglas supplied the detailed route description found below.
+Livingston Douglas supplied the detailed route descriptions found below.
 Updated November 2018

-This peak is the highest point in the Pomerelle Ski area.
-Its summit can be reached from the ski area lodge by walking up the runs or from the Mount Harrison Road by following a 4WD road up from the Twin Lakes Campground.
+Pomerelle Peak is the highest point in the Pomerelle Ski area.
+Its summit can be reached either from the ski area lodge by walking up the runs or from the Mount Harrison Road by following a 4WD road up from the Twin Lakes Campground.
 Of course, you can also ride the ski lifts almost to the summit.
 USGS Connor Ridge

 2018 Update by Livingston Douglas

 While most folks probably reach the summit of Pomerelle Peak via the ski lifts or ski runs, the Northeast Ridge is a magnificent scramble on easy, open scrub—arguably the BEST in the Albion Mountains.
 Yes, IT’S THAT DAMN GOOD.

 From ID-77, drive up Mount Harrison Road/FSR-549 for 6.9 miles to a hairpin turn in the road at the entrance to the Pomerelle Ski Area.
 Turn L/S and drive 0.1 miles into the ski area parking lot and park near its northeast corner.
 The elevation here is 7,650 feet.

 This route is part of a ridge traverse from Connor Ridge to Pomerelle Peak.
 From Connor Flat, bushwhack SW up through a short section of forest (mostly pines + a few aspens) for just over 100 vertical feet to reach the wonderful open slope of the Northeast Ridge/Shoulder of Pomerelle Peak.
 The forest bushwhack is not fun (too much deadfall and brush) but it goes quickly.